Interested in joining our team?

-GENE MARCKINI, president and founder of Boston Environmental & Engineering Associates, Inc., has been a practicing Chemical, Mechanical and Environmental Engineer for more than 30 years.
+Founder of Boston Environmental & Engineering Associates, Inc., Mr. Marckini has been a practicing Chemical, Mechanical and Environmental Engineer for more than 40 years.
 He is a Registered Professional Chemical Engineer in the State of Massachusetts.
 His professional affiliations include the past offices of President and Vice President of the Engineering Societies of New England; member, American Institute of Chemical Engineers, and American Institute of Mechanical Engineers and Board of Directors of the American Fiber Optics Association.

 Mr. Marckini holds a Bachelor of Science in Chemical Engineering, Northeastern University, a Masters of Business Administration, The Executive Program, at Columbia University, Graduate School of Business and a four-year state of the art environmental evening engineering program.